howardplus/blog_go/content/post/io.md

 }
 {{</highlight>}}

-To encode the object "u" into JSON format, and send the output to an **io.Writer** "w", you can use the following code snippet:
+Now let's create an object of type **MyInput**, and feed some bogus data to **UserInput**.
+To encode this object into JSON format, and send the output to any **io.Writer** interface, you do the following:

 {{<highlight go>}}
 u := MyInput{UserInput: "some string", Timestamp: time.Now()}
 json.NewEncoder(w).Encode(u)
 {{</highlight>}}

 The first line simply creates an object of "MyInput", with some arbitrary text.
-The second line creates a JSON encoder object using the function "NewEncoder()", specify the output stream, and encode the data from the object "u".
+The second line creates a JSON encoder object "NewEncoder()" with underlying **io.Writer** where the encoded data will be written to.

-Remember our goal is to convert the console input, insert the data into the "UserInput" field of the JSON template.
+Remember our goal is to convert the console input into JSON format with timestamp specifying the input time.
 To do so, we need to read from the receiving end of the pipe.
-To read from the receiving end, which is an **io.Reader**, we can either loop until EOF, or use the **ioutil**'s **ReadAll** function:
+The receiving end is an **io.Reader**.
+We can either read until EOF, or simply use the **ioutil**'s **ReadAll** function:

 {{<highlight go>}}
 b, _ := ioutil.ReadAll(r) // "r" is the read end of the pipe
 {{</highlight>}}

-This utility function reads all the way until EOF, and returns a byte slice with error.
+This utility function reads all the data until EOF, and returns a byte slice with error.
 Let's ignore the error for now.
 The output "b" now contains the byte slice of all the data from the pipe.

-Notice that a pipe does not automatically send the EOF from the console to the pipe; to send EOF on the pipe, you need to explicitly close the pipe on the write end.
+Notice that a pipe does not automatically send the EOF from the console to the pipe; to send EOF on the pipe, you need to explicitly close the writer end of the pipe.

-Now we have everything we need, let's rewrite the code to encode the console input, and write the JSON formatted output to the console output:
+Now we have everything we need, let's rewrite the code to encode the console input, and write the JSON-formatted output to the console output:

 {{<highlight go>}}
 type MyInput struct {